 Even if you’re operating in a crowded market with many competitors, oftentimes the choice between you and a competing business will come down to one of two objections – how much it’ll cost, and how much hassle it will be.
 Fortunately, you can preempt both of these common obstacles with a little forethought and some smart copy.

 Obviously there are dozens of very large companies offering home insurance, and so differentiating yourself in this particular market could be pretty tricky.
-However, Liberty Mutual has done a pretty good job of making this ad compelling.
-Note that the very first word in the headline – an adjective – is “Affordable”, which helps overcome prospects’ fear of being gouged for insurance.
-Read a little further and you’ll notice that they provide a highly specific estimate (see tip #2) of how long it will take prospects to get their free online quote.
+However, EverQuote has done a pretty good job of making this ad compelling.
+Note that the very first copy in the headline—a price—is “$97,” which helps overcome prospects’ fear of being gouged for insurance.

 The ad above was actually beaten to position one by the following ad:

 This ad does nothing to alleviate my apprehensions about searching for a home insurance quote.
 Sure, it mentions that a quote will be free, but I’d expect that from any home insurance provider.
-It doesn’t tell me how long I’ll be expected to spend getting this free quote, nor does it include any phrasing that suggests I’ll get a better deal.
+It doesn’t tell me how much I’ll actually be spending.

 Remember how we discussed that we live in an increasingly selfish society?
 This should never be far from your mind when writing ad copy, especially when it comes to the body copy itself.
 Nobody cares about why your company is supposedly awesome.
 They only care about how you can make their lives easier.